-The Center for the Arts–42,000 square feet of space for art, art history and theatre arts programs dedicated in February–has earned the University of Redlands its first LEED Gold certification.
+The Center for the Arts – 42,000 square feet of space for art, art history and theatre arts programs – has earned the University of Redlands its first LEED Gold certification.

 "Achieving LEED Gold certification for the Center for the Arts project is recognition of Redlands' strong commitment to leadership in environmental stewardship," said Phil Doolittle, University executive vice president.

 LEED (Leadership in Energy and Environmental Design) Gold certification is awarded by the U.S. Green Building Council (USGBC).
 The team of Lentz Morrissey Architecture and Tilden-Coil Constructors, Inc. worked with the University on the green features of the Center project recognized, which include:

 More than 77 percent of the wood-based building materials were harvested from Forest Stewardship Council certified forests.

 Energy-efficiency measures including an improved thermal envelope, high-efficiency glazing, reduced-lighting power density, and occupancy sensors.

 All indoor adhesive and sealant products, and all indoor paint and coating products comply with the Volatile Organic Compounds emission standards.